adamsilver/adamsilver.io-jekyll/_posts/2016-12-06-dont-initialise-javascript-automagically.md

 writing unit tests.
 You *could* mock the DOM but this is tedious and problematic.
 The less you store in HTML the easier it is to test.

+## 14. It exposes a security hole

+You can read about the [security hole here](https://githubengineering.com/githubs-csp-journey/#object-src).

 ## “But I don’t want to update Javascript every time I want a new instance?”

 I fail to see why updating Javascript is a problem.
 In fact, I would *expect*